centrifugal/centrifugo/docs/content/guide.md

 # Centrifugo integration guide

+!!!danger

+    This is a documentation for Centrifugo v2.
+The latest Centrifugo version is v3.
+Go to the [centrifugal.dev](https://centrifugal.dev) for v3 docs.

 This chapter aims to help you get started with Centrifugo.
 We will look at a step-by-step workflow of integrating your application with Centrifugo providing links to relevant parts of this documentation.

 As Centrifugo is language-agnostic and can be used together with any language/framework we won't be specific here about any backend or frontend technology your application can be built with.
 Only abstract steps which you can extrapolate to your application stack.